WESTERN STATES MUZZLE LOADER ASSOCIATION

 responsible for making CERTAIN the correct match and shooter numbers are on the

 target and that the target is posted at the proper distance.
-Incorrect targets will be disqualified.
+Fired on incorrect targets will be disqualified.

-6. WSMLA Target(s) may remain posted for more than one relay provided that NO scoring shots have been fired on the target.
-If posting more than one "match" target understand that the first scoring shot on a target is considered as starting both match targets, they must be finished in that relay .
-Note: Slug Gun targets can be posted at all distances and shot in a subsequent relays to save posting time and shooter effort.
+5. WSMLA Target(s) may remain posted for more than one relay provided that NO scoring shots have been fired on the "match" target.
+If posting more than one "match" target understand that the first scoring shot on a target is considered as starting both match targets, they must be finished in the allotted time.

-be turned in after the relay it was shot.
-The 2-day
+6. All targets SHALL be turned in after the relay it was shot.

 as soon as all scoring is final.
 (Awards will not be mailed and